Coulbe/notfall-data-flow-diagram/README.md

 This repository contains the Python code to generate an interactive and expanded data flow diagram for the Notfall Engineers On-Demand System.

 ## Features
-- Visualizes key components such as onboarding, task matching, payment processing, and blockchain integration.
+- Visualises key components such as onboarding, task matching, payment processing, and blockchain integration.
 - Generates outputs in PNG, HTML, and other formats.

 ## How to Run